 Our three year Bachelor programme is based on the UN Sustainable Development Goals and is dedicated to addressing global challenges and finding local solutions.

 In the first year, you take courses spanning the Human and Social Sciences, Natural Sciences and Information Technology.
-Thereafter, you specialise through one of three Majors, which allows you to tailor the programme to your own interest.
+After that, you specialise through one of three Majors, which allows you to tailor the programme to your interest.

 In the latter two years of the programme, you have the opportunity to put the theory learned in the classroom to practice by completing Living Lab projects in collaboration with local, national and international partners.
 In the final year, you also have the option to go on exchange to an international university or complete a pre-master in preparation for a Master's degree.